docker/docs/content/guides/docker-concepts/building-images/build-tag-and-publish-an-image.md

 1. Get the sample application.

-If you have git, you can clone the repository for the sample application.
+If you have Git, you can clone the repository for the sample application.
 Otherwise, you can download the sample application.
 Choose one of the following options.

 {{< tabs >}}
 {{< tab name="Clone with git" >}}